EAE Business School

 The EAE Business School is a private business school founded in 1958 with campuses in Madrid and Barcelona (Spain).

 History

-Founded in 1958 by José de Orbaneja y Aragón.
+The EAE Business School was founded in 1958 by José de Orbaneja y Aragón.
 In 2006, Grupo Planeta bought EAE Business School.
 EAE has one campus in Barcelona and one in Madrid.

 Accreditations

-EAE offers third-party accreditations : by the Universitat Politècnica de Catalunya for programs in Barcelona, and by the Universidad UNIE for programs in Madrid.
+EAE offers third-party accreditations by the Universitat Politècnica de Catalunya for programs in Barcelona, and by the Universidad UNIE for programs in Madrid.